ejackson054/primate-X-palindromes/README.md

 "Sample Data" contains example files used as input for these scripts (see description within each script for reference to appropriate sample data)

-fast_dot_plot.pl:  Creates square and triangular dot plots from FASTA files
+\textbf{fast_dot_plot.pl} :  Creates square and triangular dot plots from FASTA files

-triangle_plot_annotated.py:  Annotates triangle dot plot with positions of palindrome arms and protein-coding genes
+\textbf{triangle_plot_annotated.py}:  Annotates triangle dot plot with positions of palindrome arms and protein-coding genes

 square_plot_annotated.py:  Annotates square dot plot with positions of palindrome arms and protein-coding genes